On the Multi-Dimensional Controller and Stopper Games: Introduction

 It is worth noting that while \cite{KZ08,HL00,Hamadene06} do not allow the use of strategies and require the diffusion coefficient be control-independent and non-degenerate, they allow for non-Markovian dynamics and cost structures, as well as for non-Lipschitz drift coefficients.
 As a first step to allowing the use of strategies and incorporating controlled, and possibly degenerate, diffusion coefficients in a zero-sum multi-dimensional controller-and-stopper game, this paper focuses on proving the existence and characterization of the value of the game under a Markovian framework with Lipschitz coefficients.
 We leave the general non-Markovian and non-Lipschitz case for future research.

 The structure of this paper is as follows: in Section 2, we set up the framework of our study.
-In Section~\ref{sec:problem}, we define strategies, give appropriate definitions of the upper value function $U$ and the lower value function $V$, and show the existence of $\eps$-optimal saddle points.
+In Section~\ref{sec:problem}, we define strategies, and give appropriate definitions of the upper value function $U$ and the lower value function $V$.
 In Sections~\ref{sec:super} and \ref{sec:sub}, the supersolution property of $V$ and the subsolution property $U^*$ are derived, respectively.
 In Section~\ref{sec:comparison}, we prove a comparison theorem, which leads to the existence of the value of the game and the viscosity solution property of the value function.